cloudmine/CloudMineSDK-iOS/README.md

 cov: Cleans, builds, tests, and generates the code coverage HTML document.
 test: Cleans, builds, and then tests the library.

+So to get code coverage, run `make cov`

 Before any pull requests are accepted, your code must be covered and all tests must pass.

 Documentation